| |

 |

-Returns the current minimum value calculated based on the values queried from the underlying counter (the one specified as the instance name). |
+| Any full performance counter name.
+The referenced performance counter is queried at fixed time intervals as specified by the first parameter. | Returns the current minimum value calculated based on the values queried from the underlying counter (the one specified as the instance name). |

 Any parameter will be interpreted as the time interval (in milliseconds)